zhangchiqing/beginner-friendly-haskell-for-web-development/a-simple-http-service/README.md

 It builds a `zhangchiqing/stack-libpq` image as the builder.

 #### Why do we need a builder image?
-Since we don't need the compiler on production, it's a different image than the final deployed image so that it's just for building the executable binary.
+Since we don't need the compiler on production, it's a different image than the final deployed image.
+The builder image is just for building the executable binary.

-And since we want to run the application on Linux, the code has to be compiled under linux
+And since we want to run the application on Linux, the code has to be compiled under Linux.

 ### 2. Build a builder image, which is the image for compiling the code on Linux
 ```